 Inpatient treatment clinics are known to be extremely successful at providing people with the thorough care they need in order to treat bipolar disorder.
 While medication is an important part of bipolar treatment, it is usually not enough to fully control symptoms, which is why a treatment rehab that also provides a variety of therapeutic methods is going to be the most beneficial.In addition to the support that they will receive from various mental health professionals, spending time in an inpatient program also allows individuals to meet others who are struggling with similar issues, receiving additional insight and much needed support.
 Through a variety of different therapeutic approaches, inpatient programs can help patients learn how to manage their symptoms and better prevent future episodes.

-Types of Treatment offered at Vermilion Behavioral Health Systems
+Types of bipolar disorder treatment offered at Vermilion Behavioral Health Systems in Lafayette, LA

 Upon arriving at Vermilion in Lafayette, each patient will complete an initial assessment where the staff will gather as much information about the individual as possible, such as currents needs for treatment, current level of functioning, and previous treatment history.
 Once this assessment is complete, it will be reviewed by one of our psychiatrists who will recommend the most appropriate level of care.
 If inpatient hospitalization is recommended, then the admissions process is started immediately.
 At Vermilion’s treatment clinic, our main therapeutic model is rational emotive behavioral therapy (REBT), which is suited for both acute, short-term lengths of stay, as well as extended care and treating a full spectrum of disorders, including mental health and substance abuse issues.
 Some of the other forms of therapy you may participate in may include the following: